Downgrade threat could prove final blow to euro rescue fund

 "The basic issue here is that the EFSF, even in unleveraged form, is starting to find it difficult to raise money of late," said Malcolm Barr, an economist at JP Morgan.
 "So the idea that the EFSF is the vehicle to deal with this crisis is losing value," he added, speaking before the S&P statement was released.

-Plans to increase the EFSF's firepower were introduced after the European Central Bank refused to consider giving a banking license to the fund so it could draw upon ECB financing.
+Plans to increase the EFSF's firepower were introduced after the European Central Bank refused to consider giving a banking licence to the fund so it could draw upon ECB financing.

 But the ECB remains the only European institution with the ability to play the role of lender of last resort.